About Skuta Trail

 Icebreaker Tech T Lite T-Shirt

 Both days I was wearing the Icebreaker Tech T Lite base layer which really impressed me with its anti-odor performance.
 It is made mainly of Merino wool which is naturally antimicrobial, so even after two days of extensive use I couldn’t detect any signs of odor.
 Furthermore, the t-shirt is made of very thin and porous fabric which offers outstanding breathability.
 I recommend this t-shirt to every hiker and mountaineer who wants a well-performing base layer for various outdoor adventures.
+You can read the full review of the Icebreaker Tech T Lite t-shirt here.

 Conclusion and photo gallery